Peaga05/Peaga05/README.md

-👋 Hello, I'm Paulo Henrique Serafim!<br>
+👋 Hello, I'm Paulo Henrique Serafim!

 🎓 I have a degree in Systems Analysis and Development and work as a software developer.
-Currently, I specialize in:<br>
+Currently, I specialize in:

-🚀 Back-end: C# with ASP.NET
+🚀 Back-end: C# with ASP.NET<br>

 📱 Front-end: Angular and Flutter

 I enjoy learning new technologies and continuously improving my development skills.
 Feel free to explore my projects and contribute!